Woman Refuses to Move Car Blocking Narrow Alley

 Theft of Rolex Watch Worth More Than Half a Billion VND

-On May 31, police in Truong Vinh Ward, Nghe An Province, announced that they had quickly solved a major theft case involving a Rolex watch.
+On May 31, 2026, police in Truong Vinh ward, Nghe An province, announced that they had quickly solved a major theft case.
+Vietnam detective, a Rolex watch had been stolen in the incident.

 The case was cracked within about three hours after receiving the report, Vietnamese detectives.